 04. The most beautiful and famous emeralds come from Colombia, where 50% of all these gemstones are found.
 The most famous and most expensive one (the Gachalá Emerald) is mined here in 1967 in the Vega de San Juan mine.
 If you want to see this beauty, you have to go to the Smithsonian Institute in the United States

 05. Normally when quartz has inclusions the value goes down.
-Now, all emeralds have inclusions, but in one way or another these inclusions do not devalue this stone.
-Since the inclusions or ‘jardin’ (means garden in French) make the gemstone unique, or one-of-a-kind.
+Now, all emeralds have inclusions, but in one way or another, these inclusions do not devalue this stone.
+The inclusions or ‘jardin’ (which means garden in French) make the gemstone unique, or one-of-a-kind.
 A highly saturated, which means a full green color, stone with inclusions is more expensive than a low-saturated stone with fewer inclusions.

 06. In the field of big, bigger, biggest you have to see the largest uncut copy, called ‘the Duke of Devonshire’.
 It weighs a bit less than 1400 carats and can be seen in the Natural History Museum in London.
 Also, this stone is mined in Colombia in the 19th century and William Cavendish (the 6th Duke of Devonshire) bought it.
 It is not really sure but the story goes that he got this stone from or purchased it from Emperor Don Pedro I of Brazil in 1831.

 That started when Angelina Jolie wore a pair of emerald earrings when she walked on the red carpet of the 2009 Oscars.
-The earrings were designed by Lorraine Schwartz and were pear-shaped drop earrings, with 115-carat Colombian emerald.
+The earrings were designed by Lorraine Schwartz and were pear-shaped drop earrings, with 115-carat Colombian emeralds.
 The earrings were insured for 2.5 million dollars.
-The matching ring weighed 65-carats and cost 1 million dollars.
+The matching ring weighed 65 carats and cost 1 million dollars.

-08. In the temple Wat Phra Kaew on the grounds of the Grand Palace in Bangkok (Thailand) you will find an emerald Buddha.
+08. In the temple Wat Phra Kaew on the grounds of the Grand Palace in Bangkok (Thailand) you will find an emerald, Buddha.
 It got its name due to the color of the statue, but it is made of jade or jasper.
-The statue is so ‘holy’, which means that the believers think it is made of emerald, that nobody dares or had the chance to check off which material it actually is made.
+The statue is so ‘holy’, which means that the believers think it is made of emerald, that nobody dares or had the chance to check off which material it actually is made of.

 09. It is said that this gemstone can enhance the clairvoyance of its owner.
 You should place this stone under your tongue and it is said that this helps to see the future.
 Others think that with this stone people will say the truth.
 The police would love this but still do not use it in their work.
 And elderly people should consider wearing a piece of jewelry with this gem since it works against memory loss.
 No guarantee from my side, though.